Lydiajoy97/The_Birdhouse_Project/README.md

 There is also a style issue on the account creation page that I will fix in a future development.

+I received 1 warning in Eslint with the missing dependacy 'comments' error.
+I tried to fix this issue but it remains unresolved.

 # Deployment
 - ElephantSQL
 I created a new instance on ElephantSQL and copied the API key into the env.py file.